-How the late president established a corrupt system that benefits elite clans, including his own
+The late president established a corrupt system that continues to benefit elite clans, including his own

 The late statesman Akbar Hashemi Rafsanjani was both a founder and a victim of the kleptocratic system at the heart of the Islamic Republic.
 A shrewd strategist who was at once a man of the people and a ruthless elitist, his presidency, from 1989 to 1997, gave rise to the clannish power networks and corrupt institutions that paralyze Iran’s economy.